📱

 }

 The valid properties for declarations include all of the attributes for all tags in camelCase or kebab-case excluding class, src and space.
 The value must be the valid value of the given attribute/property.
+If it is invalid, it will be ignored.
 The value cannot have line breaks (\n) within itself.
 The value for boolean attributes must be true.

 text {